-The inauguration of New Yorker Donald Trump as 45th US President is a good time to visit the places in NYC where the first US President, George Washington, was inaugurated, ate and drank, slept and prayed, and made famous in other ways.
+The inauguration of native New Yorker Donald Trump as 45th US President is a good reason to visit the places in NYC where the first US President, George Washington, was inaugurated, ate and drank, slept and prayed, and made famous in other ways.

 Some history books tell us the Continental Army soldiers stopped at 13 taverns to drink toasts to each of the 13 Colonies and celebrate the new country.